dlang/DIPs/DIPs/DIP1xxx-rn.md

 For a function in an overload set each argument is matched against the parameter the following way:

 1. Check if the argument type is a direct match to the parameter type.
-2. If not, check if the argument is implicitly convertible to the parameter type.
+2. If not, check if the argument type is implicitly convertible to the parameter type.
-3. If not, check if the argument has a copy constructor that converts to the parameter type.
+3. If not, check if the argument has a copy constructor that converts it to the parameter type.

 In the first 2 situations, if the check is true for a specific overload and that overload is selected to be called, if any of the parameters have a matching copy constructor, it will get called, otherwise, standard copying is employed.
-In the third situation, the overload matches based on conversion resulted from the copy constructor:
+In the third situation, the overload is matched based on the conversion resulted from the copy constructor, therefore it the copy constructor will surely get called:

 ```d
 struct A